zoxpx/pxdocs/content/portworx-install-with-kubernetes/autopilot/use-cases/autogrow-pvc.md

 The `selector` determines what objects are acted on by the Autopilot rule by looking for PVCs with the `app: postgres` label.
 Similarly, the `namespaceSelector` filters PVCs by namespaces and only includes PVCs from namespaces that contain the `type: db` label.
 Hence, this rule applies only to PVCs running Postgres in the DB namespaces.

 The `conditions` section determines the threshold criteria dictating when the rule has to perform its action.
-In this example, that criteria has 2 formulas:
+In this example, that criteria has a formula:

-1. `100 * (px_volume_usage_bytes / px_volume_capacity_bytes)` gives the volume usage percentage and the `Gt` operator puts a condition that volume usage percentage has exceeded 50%.
+`100 * (px_volume_usage_bytes / px_volume_capacity_bytes)` gives the volume usage percentage and the `Gt` operator puts a condition that volume usage percentage has exceeded 50%.
-2. `px_volume_capacity_bytes / 1000000000` gives the total volume capacity in GiB, and the `Lt` operator to caps it to 400GiB.

 Conditions are combined using AND logic, requiring all conditions to be true for the rule to trigger.